 And though we most often think of key lime in pies and tarts, the essence of key limes bake up beautifully inside a tender pound cake.

-We start with our favorite pound cake, made rich with butter and a half-dozen eggs, tender and moist from sour cream.
+We start with our sour cream pound cake, made rich with butter and a half-dozen eggs, tender and moist from sour cream.
 Flour sifted with a touch of kosher salt and a pinch of baking soda adds to a light texture.
 Lime is added in triplicate with fresh lime zest, lime juice and a touch of pure lime oil, all deepened with the addition of pure vanilla extract.

 Then the warm cakes are finished with a glaze filled with more lime.